-The asymptotic properties of the smooth estimator are not discussed in this paper.
-Its finite sample performance is not inferior to that of the nonsmooth version, as shown in the simulation studies in Section 3 and the real data application in Section 4.
+Asymptotic properties of the smooth estimator are not discussed in this paper.
+Its finite sample performance is not inferior to the non-smooth version, which is shown in the simulation studies in Sections 3 and the real data application in Sections 4.

-2.3.
-Model-based inference and prediction
+2.3 Model-based inference and prediction

-2.3.1.
-Average quantile effect and its estimation
+2.3.1 Average quantile effect and its estimation

 Under the proposed two-part model, the covariates X could influence the conditional quantiles of Y in two ways: changing the probability of observing a positive Y, and changing the quantiles of Y|Y > 0.
-Consequently, as Model (2.4) shows, the quantile effect of a covariate X_j depends on the actual value of X_j , and also varies with the levels of other covariates $X^{(-j)}$, where $X^{(-j)}$ stands for the covariates excluding X_j .
-Hence, we define the average quantile effect (AQE)

-of the covariate X_j by
+Consequently, as Model (2.4) shows, the quantile effect of a covariate X_j depends on the actual value of X_j , and also varies by the levels of other covariates $X^{(-j)}$, where $X^{(-j)}$ stands for the covariates excluding X_j .
+Hence we define the average quantile effect (AQE) of the covariate X_j by